yumimobi/Developer-doc/Yumi Platform Annotation/inmobi .md

 5 API Key

-Email [Inmobi](https://www.inmobi.com) and request an API Key.
+Email Inmobi and request an API Key.

-6Account Currency
+6 Account Currency

- On the  [Inmobi](https://www.inmobi.com) platform, when the above account information is registered, the selected settlement currency is used for exchange rate conversion.
+ On the  [Inmobi platform](https://www.inmobi.com) , when the above account information is registered, the selected settlement currency is used for exchange rate conversion.